-Yes No

-Can on-line application fee be wa ived for

-applicants with financial need?

-14 Application closing date

-Dana was institution have an application ation alonian Yes No

-Does your institution have an applic date? ation closing Х

-Date 1
+Date

 Application closing date (fall) 8/15

 Priority Date 11/1

-4 Yes No

-15 Are first-time, first-year students fall? accepted for tern ns other than the Х

-L

-16 Notification to applicants of admi- ssion decision s ent (fill in one only)

-Х On a rolling basis beginning 9/1

-By (date):

-Other:

-17 Reply policy for admitted applica nts (fill in one only)

-Must reply by (date):

-No set date

-X Must reply by May 1st or within Other: 2 weeks if notified thereafter

-Deadline for housing deposit (MMD) 5/1

-Amount of housing deposit: \$500 = } =:

-Refundable if student does not enro II?

-Yes, in full

-Yes, in part

-X No

-18 Deferred admission

-40.000.000.000.000.000.000 Yes No

-Does your institution allow students admission? to postpone enrol lment after X

-If yes, maximum period of postponement: 1 Year

-40 Early admission of high school st udonto

-19 Early admission of high school st udenis Yes No

-Does your institution allow high scho ool students to en roll as full-time,

-first-time, first-year (freshman) stude ents one year or n nore before high X

-school graduation?
-L

-20 Common Application: Question re moved from CDS.
-(Initiated during 20 06-2007 cycle)

-C21-C22: Early Decision and l Early Action Plans
+Yes No C15 Are first-time, first-year students accepted for terms other than the X C16 Notification to applicants of admission decision sent (fill in one only) X On a rolling basis beginning (date): By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): X No set date Must reply by May 1st or within 2 weeks if notified thereafter Other: Deadline for housing deposit (MMDI 5/1 Amount of housing deposit: \$500 Refundable if student does not enroll?
+X Yes, in full Yes, in part No C18 Deferred admission V NI- Does your institution allow students to postpone enrollment after Yes X No No admission?
+If yes, maximum period of postponement: 1 year C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? Х C20 Common Application: Question removed from CDS.
+(Initiated during 20 06-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+165 X If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2021 entering class: Number of early decision applications received by your institution

+Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-21 Early Decision
+C22 Early action

-Door your institution offer an acute logicion plan (an - admission nlan that Yes No

-Does your institution offer an early of permits students to apply and be no

-in advance of the regular notification Χ

-commit to attending if accepted) for applicants for fall enrollment? first-time, first-yea ar (freshman)

-If "yes," please complete the following ua.

-First or only early de g date

-First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+Yes No

+If "yes," please complete the following:

+Early action closing date

+Early action notification date 11/1 12/1

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+Yes No X